 Feeling masculine is hugely rewarding (note: I realize how strange that sounds, and that I can’t really speak to the rewards of femininity).
 My inner Tarzan swings on vines, and I’m happy.
 The vines have changed.
 As a younger man, I felt masculine by impressing my friends, having sex with strange women, and being ripped.
 As I’ve gotten older, other vines have emerged.
 Being a loving and responsible head of household who provides for my family makes me feel “strong like bull,” as does being relevant, in the classroom or at work.

 Male monkeys have higher ranks and more mating success if they have more social bonds, rather than being bigger or stronger.
 Increasingly, being a good citizen makes me feel like beating my chest.
 Stuff I never thought about when I was younger — being a good neighbor, respecting institutions, remembering where you came from, helping people you will never meet, taking an interest in a child that isn’t yours, and voting.
 Coming to grips with your shortcomings and making an effort to repair your deficits.
 In sum, being a man, and not a boy in a man’s body.
+Masculinity now means relevance, citizenship, and being a loving dad.

 Equity = Wealth